StewartSethA/villa/scrollprize.org/docs/20_community_projects.md

 - [Scroll pretraining](https://github.com/younader/VesuviusPretraining) by Youssef Nader.
 Youssef’s original idea for pretraining on the scrolls and finetuning on the fragments, which led him to winning the First Letters Prize.

+- [Fast Multi-scale training w/multi-GPU inference](https://github.com/StewartSethA/BodilliumVesuviusGPWinner) by Seth Stewart (pygosceles) is a fork of the 2023 GP winner code for running experiments at different resolutions for fast turnaround times and coarse-to-fine training experimentation to find ink in other scrolls.

 #### 📦 Materials

 - [Ink Labels](https://discord.com/channels/1079907749569237093/1223849912467460116).
 Nicola Bodill produced more accurate labels for ink detection based on the prediction of the Grand Prize winner model